-4.15 East Reading Park & Ride (P&R) is a proposed park and ride facility off the A3290 being led by Wokingham Borough Council and East Reading Mass Rapid Transit (MRT) is a proposed public transport link between central Reading and the park and ride site, running parallel to the Great Western mainline being led by Reading Borough Council.
+- 4.15 East Reading Park & Ride (P&R) is a proposed park and ride facility off the A3290 being led by Wokingham Borough Council and East Reading Mass Rapid Transit (MRT) is a proposed public transport link between central Reading and the park and ride site, running parallel to the Great Western mainline being led by Reading Borough Council. - 4.16 The schemes were granted indicative funding approval in July 2014 and financial approval will be sought from the Berkshire Local Transport Body when the full business case for each scheme has been prepared. - 4.17 A consultation was undertaken by Wokingham Borough Council during November 2015 regarding the P&R proposals, and a planning application was submitted in the summer.
+Wokingham Borough Council have now approved the planning application.

-- 4.16 The schemes were granted indicative funding approval in July 2014 and financial approval will be sought from the Berkshire Local Transport Body when the full business case for each scheme has been prepared. - 4.17 A consultation was undertaken by Wokingham Borough Council during November 2015 regarding the P&R proposals, and a planning application was submitted in the summer.
-Work on the planning application for the Mass Rapid Transit scheme is being progressed with the objective of submitting the application early in 2017.
+- 4.18 Work on the planning application for the Mass Rapid Transit scheme is being progressed with the objective of submitting the application early in 2017.
 A public drop-in session took place on Tuesday 19th July between 13.00 and 19.00 at the Waterside Centre in Thames Valley Park to gain feedback on the MRT scheme prior to the school summer holidays.
 The exhibition was also on display at the Civic Offices.
-The initial consultation has been completed and feedback is being incorporated into the scheme design prior to submission of the planning application. - 4.18 Preparation of the full scheme business case for the MRT scheme is being progressed and the assessment is anticipated to be submitted to the Berkshire Local Transport Body in November to seek full financial approval for the MRT scheme.
+The initial consultation has been completed and feedback is being incorporated into the scheme design prior to submission of the planning application. - 4.19 Preparation of the full scheme business case for the MRT scheme is being progressed and the assessment is anticipated to be submitted to the Berkshire Local Transport Body in March 2017 to seek full financial approval for the MRT scheme.